nodejs/node/doc/guides/maintaining-V8.md

   * If a bug already exists
     * Add a reference to the GitHub issue.
-    * Attach *merge-request-x.x* labels to the bug for any active branches that still contain the bug. (e.g. merge-request-5.3, merge-request-5.4)
+    * Attach *merge-request-x.x* labels to the bug for any active branches that still contain the bug.
-    * Add ofrobots-at-google.com to the cc list.
 * Once the merge has been approved, it should be merged using the [merge script documented in the V8 wiki][V8MergingPatching].
 Merging requires commit access to the V8 repository.
 If you don't have commit access you can